studio-hysteric/react-native-essential/README.md

 - **`IconSvg`**
 - **`ScreenShell`** (wrapper for screen)

-> Props and examples for this section will be updated in the future
+> Props and examples for this section will be updated soon

 #### Static Assets